mimoralea/king-pong/report.md

 The following tasks will have to be completed before this project can be called successful.

 - First we need to create a Pong simulator.
-- We will need to provided a hard-coded CPU player to use for our base comparisson.
+- We will need to provided a hard-coded CPU player to use for our base comparison.
 - We have to read the raw images from the UI.
 - Additionally, we will have to create a Deep Neural Network that can interpret and extrapolate efficiently for unseen game states.
 - Lastly, we need to implement the deep reinforcement learning agent to be able to be competitive against a hard coded CPU player.